 \section{Abstract}

-Let $E$ be a separable quadratic algebra over a locally compact field $F$ of positive characteristic.
-The Langlands-Shahidi method can be used to define the Asai $\gamma$-factors for a smooth irreducible generic representation $\pi$ of $\GL_n(E)$.
-If $\sigma$ is the Weil-Deligne representation of $\mathcal{W}_E$ corresponding to $\pi$ under the local Langlands correspondence, then it is shown that the Asai $\gamma$-factor is the same as the $\gamma$-factor on the Galois side corresponding to the representation of $\mathcal{W}_E$ obtained from $\sigma$ under tensor induction.
+Let $E$ be a separable quadratic extension of a locally compact field $F$ of positive characteristic.
+Asai $\gamma$-factors are defined for smooth irreducible representations $\pi$ of ${\rm GL}_n(E)$.
+If $\sigma$ is the Weil-Deligne representation of $\mathcal{W}_E$ corresponding to $\pi$ under the local Langlands correspondence, we show that the Asai $\gamma$-factor is the same as the Deligne-Langlands $\gamma$-factor of the Weil-Deligne representation of $\mathcal{W}_F$ obtained from $\sigma$ under tensor induction.
 This is achieved by proving that Asai $\gamma$-factors are characterized by their local properties together with their role in global functional equations for $L$-functions.
-An immediate application concerns the stability of $\gamma$-factors under twists by highly ramified characters.
+As an immediate application, we establish the stability property of $\gamma$-factors under twists by highly ramified characters.

-\section{introduction}
+\section{Introduction}